-Bookworms, a comprehensive core reading program for K-S, is available to all Maryland teachers.
+Bookworms, a comprehensive core reading program for K-5, is used by all Cecil County teachers.

 1. Interactive read-aloud, grammar, and writing instruction.

 The daily read-aloud, which takes about 15 minutes, is highly interactive, involving frequent pauses to prompt inferential thinking and briefly model comprehension strategies in context.
 The next 15 minutes involve grammar instruction based on sentence composing, rather than descriptive grammar.
 The last 15 minutes are reserved for writing, and the read-aloud lesson plans extend through about half of each nine weeks - with the remaining 45-minute segments reserved entirely for writing projects.

 At all grade levels, this segment involves eyes-on text and word study - in kindergarten, through the use of big books to teach print concepts, and in grades 1-5, through a word study component followed by two readings of grade-level text.